Services that support autistic children and young people

 - Bespoke training for schools

-- Training at the Queen Elizabeth II Special School or Kensington Town Hall
+- When circumstances allow: training at the school, or Queen Elizabeth II Special School/other venues

 Support for parents:

-- Parental training - Parents’ Autism Awareness Course (PAAC)– for under 5s and over 5s; Puberty and Relationships; Support for Siblings
+- Parental training - Parents’ Autism Awareness Courses (PAAC)– for under 5s over 5s and Secondary age; Puberty and Relationships; Support for Siblings

 - Parents’ Coffee Mornings